jembi/openhim-mediator-mapping/docs/docs/validation.md

 The below Validation settings defines the following

 - Validate on the incoming `requestBody` which should be an `Object`
-  - Within the `requestBody` object we expect 4 required fields to be supplied
+- Within the `requestBody` object we expect 4 required fields to be supplied:
   - `id`: This incoming field is a required string value that needs to match on the supplied regular expression
   - `display`: This incoming field is a required string
   - `height`: This incoming field is a required string
   - `id`: This incoming field is a required number

 <Tabs
   defaultValue="endpoint"